Men's Therapy in Sydney

 The pressure to be strong and silent

 Many men were never given much room to feel things out loud.
 The message, spoken or not, was to be capable, to provide, to not make a fuss, to handle it.
-That conditioning runs deep, and for a long time it works.
-It genuinely gets you through.
-It is worth being honest about that, the self-reliance it built is real, and it has carried you to wherever you are now.
+That conditioning runs deep, and for a long time, it works.
+It gets you through.
+The self-reliance it built is real, and it has carried you to wherever you are now.

 The trouble is what it costs over time.
-The feelings do not disappear because you stopped showing them.
-They go underground, and they tend to come back out sideways, as anger, as numbness, as drinking a bit more than you mean to, as a distance from the people closest to you that you cannot quite explain.
+Feelings don't disappear because you stopped showing them.
+They go underground, and they come back sideways, as anger, as numbness, as drinking a bit more than you mean to, as a distance from the people closest to you that you can't quite explain.

 What men bring to therapy